How to Remove Brembo Brake Calipers? – DIY Tutorial

 Step 2: Remove the brake pads.

 If you have a 2016 Camaro SS, you will need to remove the brake calipers to replace them.
-First, locate the four screws that secure the calipers to the brake rotor.
+First, locate the four screws securing the brake rotor’s calipers.
 Remove these screws, and the calipers will come off.

 Step 3: Remove the caliper bolts.